MAS 1873 revolver: Overview

 The Franco-Prussian War in 1870 clearly demonstrated the need for up-to-date equipment in war time.
 A great military tradition and esprit de corps can be defeated by superior training, and in the case of that war, artillery.
 After the war, both Germany and France continued to improve their military technology.
 However, neither side was convinced of the importance of pistols for field officers.
 The sword continued to be the symbol of authority for an officer on the battlefield all the way into World War I. European general staffs at that time were extremely conservative and pistols were sometimes grudgingly adopted as personal defense weapons with no practical offensive use.
 Even as pistols became more of a symbol of the officer, most preferred to privately purchase a smaller and more comfortable handgun instead of using a large standard issue revolver.

-The Chamelot-Delvigne 11mm Modele 1873 was adopted by the French army as a service revolver for non-commissioned officers.
+The Chamelot-Delvigne 11mm Modele 1873 was adopted by the French Army as a service revolver for non-commissioned officers.
 The Modele 1874 Revolver d'Officier was the version issued to officers.
 The differences between the two models included the following: the 1873 was finished in the white, whereas the 1874 had a fluted cylinder and a blued finish.
-The 1873 and 1874 were the first center-fire cartridge revolvers adopted by the French army.
+The 1873 and 1874 were the first center-fire cartridge revolvers adopted by the army.
 They had solid-frame, side-ejection, double-action mechanisms.
+The French Navy, after concluding that their Lefaucheux revolvers were too low-powered for combat and prone to accidental ignition, also adopted the Chamelot-Delvigne as replacement in 1873.

-The pistols were manufactured by the St. Etienne arsenal, which still continues to manufacture fine sporting arms.
+These revolvers were manufactured by the St. Etienne arsenal, which still continues to manufacture fine sporting arms.

 The design of the Chamelot-Delvigne revolvers became so popular that versions were adopted by the Belgian in 1871, Italian, and 1872 in Switzerland with the Model 1872 Revolver.